January 3-5, 2024 • The Heights School • Potomac, MD

 Cost: $150 • Scholarships available.
 For more information, contact firstname.lastname@example.org

 A teacher trains minds, forms hearts, and nurtures souls.
 Ideally, he is a guide in the pursuit of knowledge, an example of both intellectual and moral virtues, and a mentor in the quest for wisdom.
 He accompanies, instructs, exemplifies, and participates in the formation of his students.
-It is a call that resonates deeply with us as men for we are all called to be teachers in some way.
+Such a call deeply resonates in the hearts of many men, all of whom are called to be teachers in one form or another.
+For some, the vocation to teach is also professional calling.

 Registration Cost: $150.
 Registration includes meals from Wednesday dinner through Friday lunch, along with printed materials for the conference.